Dan Sullivan (EastEnders): Storylines

-Though he is not seen again on the square again, Dan leaves flowers on Steve's grave following the latter's death in March 2002 — at the epic climax of his feud with Phil — bearing the message "Gotcha!".
-In 2003, Billy is led to believe that Dan is back in the square to settle a few scores after hearing rumors of his supposed comeback — although this is off-screen.
+Though he is not seen again on the square again, Dan leaves flowers on Steve's grave following the latter's death in March 2002 – at the epic climax of his feud with Phil – bearing the message "Gotcha!".
+In 2003, Billy is led to believe that Dan is back in the square to settle a few scores after hearing rumours of his supposed comeback – although this is off-screen.
 This is later revealed to be a hoax by the police to connect Phil to the alleged murder of Lisa.
-It soon transpires that Dan is last heard to be living in Spain, but having many brushes with the law — just like he did in the square.
+It soon transpires that Dan is last heard to be living in Spain, but having many brushes with the law – just like he did in the square.

 Reception

-In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Dan 43rd on their ranked list of the Best EastEnders characters of all time, calling him a "East End bad boy" and calling his "love triangle" with Bianca and Carol "memorable".
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Dan 43rd on their ranked list of the best EastEnders characters of all time, calling him a "East End bad boy" and calling his "love triangle" with Bianca and Carol "memorable".